 - The methylation cycle is one of the most important processes in your body because it manages inflammation responses, detoxification, neurotransmitter functions, immune responses, gene expression, DNA repair, and anti-oxidant functioning.
 The methylation cycle involves making methyl groups to be used in biochemical processes.
 Determine if you are undermethylated or overmethylated, and support your methylation cycle based on your genetic needs, symptoms, and labs.

-- If you have symptoms of hormonal imbalance, check hormones and balance them through healing your body and bioidentical hormones, if necessary.
+- If you have symptoms of hormonal imbalance, check hormones and balance them through healing your body, food and bioidentical hormones, if necessary.

 - Lack of sleep increases mast cell activation and degranulation.
 Be sure to get plenty of quality sleep.
 If you have a sleep disorder caused by an airway obstruction, you may need to get that corrected through a sleep medicine professional in your area.